 Jo Wynn-Carter is CEO and founder of Retail Inspired.

-Jo is a retail writer and expert specialising in town centres, working alongside local authorities, local leaders and shopping centres to support the evolution of town centres.
+Jo is a retail writer and economic development and regeneration expert specialising in town centres, working with independent businesses, local authorities, BID’s and local leaders to support the evolution of town centres.

-Currently working with a number of local authorities, town centres and communities including Folkestone & Hythe District Council and Canterbury City Council to deliver innovative projects supporting the evolution of town centres; working with a number of SME’s developing their digital presence, brand communication and implementing business strategies to ensure their success on the high street; Jo is known for the ground breaking high street projects she delivered for Ashford, Kent.
+Currently working with a number of local authorities, Bid’s, CIC’s, CIO’s to deliver innovative projects supporting the evolution of town centres; working with SME’s developing their digital presence, brand communication and implementing business strategies to ensure their success on the high street; Jo is known for the ground breaking high street projects she delivered in Ashford, Kent.

 Jo’s work was singled out by Mary Portas back in 2014 in her think piece “Why our High Streets Still Matter” that was published three years on from being asked by the government to complete an independent review of the future of our high streets.